-CCL has published a short film on sustainable mining initiatives of CCL on the official Youtube channel (https://youtu.be/lfVNHUUIBQ4) of the company.
+CCL has published a short film on sustainable mining initiatives of CCL on the official Youtube channel (https://youtu.be/IfVNHUUIBQ4) of the company.
 A coffee table book is also prepared for showing the efforts made by the company for ecological restoration and community outreach programs.

-Coffee Table Book
+Central Coalfields Limited (A Subsidiary of Coal India Limited) Coffee Table Book iii.

-iii.
 Memorandum of Understanding with Institute of Forest Productivity:

 A MoU worth Rs 441 lakhs is signed between Central Coalfields Limited and Institute of Forest Productivity to undertake a methodology for conservation and utilization of soil and transplantation of native ecosystem for mine site restoration.
-The proposed study will include Landscape designing, Floral diversity study of the sites, screening of suitable species, plantation techniques, Assessment of effect of plantation on physiochemical properties of mine soil screening of species on the basis of performance.
+The proposed study will include Landscape designing, Floral diversity study of the sites, screening of suitable species, plantation techniques, Assessment of effect of plantation on physio-chemical properties of mine soil screening of species on the basis of performance.
 Initially, the sites identified for the study are Rajrappa, Amrapali and Ashoka and the duration will be five years.